Politics of Tamil Nadu: Tamil nationalism in politics

-Tamil Nationalism has been part of the Tamil political Arena ever since a Tamil identity pride has been created among the Tamil populace in the late 19th century.
-Dravidian movement and Tamil nationalism rose from the same roots.
-They differed in very few but were identical in important topics, such as eradication of casteism, promoting religious equality and extermination of untouchability.
-While Dravidian parties take these topics at the same level of Promotion of Tamil, the Tamil organizations sole priority was promotion of Tamil.
-On multiple occasions they were religious and sometimes refused to acknowledge the caste problems.
+Tamil Nationalism has been part of the Tamil political arena since the late 19th century.
+Nationalist parties include Naam Tamilar Katchi (NTK), which was revived in 2010 led by Seeman.

 During the Anti Hindi Imposition Movement, the Tamil Nationalist organizations converged with Dravidian parties on the common ground of Protecting and Promoting Tamil.
 In the next oncoming decades, the relevance of the Tamil Nationalist Parties reduced to a great degree.
 Still many Tamil Nationalist organizations keep on working on promotion of Tamil identity.

 Such parties and their policies can be classified into a wider spectrum.
 There are organizations which claim every person with an intent to promote Tamil identity as a Tamil.
 At the same time, few elements classify and deny Tamil identity to the people of Tamil Nadu based on Caste lines, which is in total contrast to the former type.

 After the death of Velupillai Prabhakaran, a revival, even though not a big enough to create an impact in political balance, is seen.
 The success of this new wave is yet to be seen.

 Political culture of Tamil Nadu

 Social welfare schemes

 Politics in Tamil Nadu has had a strongly socialist character since the rise of Dravidian politics in the 1960s.
-In Tamil Nadu, AIADMK and DMK are alternately elected by people in Tamil Nadu and a strong third party does not exist.
+In Tamil Nadu, AIADMK and DMK are alternately elected by people in Tamil Nadu but in the 2026 state election the TVK party won, marking the first time since 1977 a party that is not DMK or AIADMK to win.
 Both AIADMK and DMK, the major political parties in Tamil Nadu, as per their political and economic policy, made sure that the people of the state receive the fruits of the modern technology.
 Whichever party was in the rule, made sure that all the households have a television set, the womenfolk have access to work on the economy of their family by providing them household appliances and the students have all the necessary tools to reach and complete their education namely bicycle, textbooks, stationery and laptops.

 At the same time, the promise of and distribution of freebies is considered and criticized to be a form of bribery, disguised as people welfare.
 The right wing political parties and economists feel that the fiscal profligacy and handouts don't make economic sense and, importantly, they tend to make people lazy.
 The leftists and the left leaning parties have raised concerns about the revenue model used for financing the freebie schemes.
 They accuse the two parties of depoliticizing the electorate and bribing the voters to turn blind eye to the corruptions of the regimes These social welfare schemes provide the Dravidian faction of the Tamil Nadu politics an edge over the other regional and national parties.